veenasundara/LightningAlert/README.md

                                      ['Yes', 'No'] ); // list of labels for buttons to be displayed
 ```

-..._The theme controls the color of the alert header._..
+  * _The theme controls the color of the alert header._..

 ..._To just display a success or error alert, do not pass any values for the last 2 parameters (message and list of button labels)._